tikv/website/content/docs/5.1/concepts/explore-tikv-features/distributed-transaction.md

 From the above example, you can find that `snapshot1` cannot read the data before and after `txn2` is commited.
 This indicates that `snapshot1` can see a consistent snapshot of the database.

-## Step 2: Try optimistic transaction model
+## Try optimistic transaction model

 TiKV supports distributed transactions using either pessimistic or optimistic transaction models.